BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/rules_manual/siege_engines.md

 In a Matched Play game, a Siege Engine does not follow the usual rules for deployment.
 Instead, all Siege Engine models are deployed before any other models, starting with the player who is deploying the first Warband and then alternating from there.
 A Siege Engine must always be deployed wholly within its player's deployment zone, and wholly within 6" of a table edge.

 In Scenarios where players don't have a deployment zone (such as those that use Maelstrom of Battle), all Siege Engine models are deployed before the first turn of the game.
 As players don't have a deployment zone in these Scenarios, both players roll off before the game begins, with the player that rolls highest choosing one table edge to deploy their Siege Engine models wholly within 6" of.
 Their opponent then deploys their Siege Engine models wholly within 6" of the opposite table edge.
 If only one player has Siege Engine models, they are automatically counted as winning this roll-off.
 A Siege Engine that deploys in this manner does not count as having Moved on the first turn.
-Deploying a Siege Engine

 ## SIEGE ENGINES AND MOVING